 Fruits and Vegetables

-One of the biggest problems people face when eating fast food is the out-of-control portions.
+One of the biggest problems people face when eating fast food is the out-of-control portion sizes.
 You don’t have to order the value meal with the big burger, bigger fries and biggest drink.
 Instead, try a child-sized meal.
-You still get the burger, fries, and drink, but consume about half of the fat of the full-sized version.
+You still get the burger, fries and drink, but will only consume about half the fat of the full-sized version.
 Ordering small is automatic portion control—you won’t be tempted to overeat.

-The “extras” can add on the calories and fat.
-A tablespoon of mayo will add on an extra 57 calories.
-Add 106 more calories for a single slice of cheese!
+The “extras” can quickly increase the calories and fat.
+A tablespoon of mayo will add an extra 57 calories, and you'll ad 106 more calories with a single slice of cheese!
 Instead of smothering your burger with sauces, opt for mustard (about 10 calories).
-Forgo the sour cream and three kinds of cheese on your taco, and add flavor with low-calorie salsa.
-Go easy on the ranch dressing and salt shaker, too.
-These little substitutions can really add up!
+Forgo the sour cream and three kinds of cheese on your taco, instead opting for low-calorie salsa.
+Go easy on the ranch dressing and salt shaker, too, as these little substitutions can really add up.
 Your taste buds will be happy (and so will your waistline).

 A healthy breakfast is the best way to start your day.
-But while hitting the drive-thru on the way to work may be convenient, it might put you at a calorie overload early in the day.
+While hitting the drive-thru on the way to work may be convenient, it could cause a calorie overload early in the day.
 Making healthy, nutritious choices comes into play again.
 Instead of a breakfast sandwich (English muffin with eggs, bacon, and cheese), order a bowl of fresh fruit, a fruit and yogurt parfait, oatmeal, cereal with milk or plain eggs.
 That way, you’ll be starting your day off on the right foot.

 See how many calories and fat grams you can save just by trying different menu options at some of your favorite fast food restaurants.
 (All nutritional information comes from each restaurant’s website.)

 Article created on: 8/24/2005

 Food That's Fast and Healthy